-- Clean with a soft, dry cloth or a soft cloth lightly moistened with a mild detergent solution.
+- Clean the cabinet with a soft, dry cloth or a soft cloth lightly moistened with a mild detergent solution.
 Do not use any type of abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your computer. - Should any solid object or liquid fall into the computer, shut down your computer and then unplug it.
-You may want to have the computer checked by qualified personnel before operating it any further. - Do not drop the computer or place heavy objects on top of the computer. - □ Do not place your computer in a location subject to:
+You may want to have the computer checked by qualified personnel before operating it any further. - Do not drop the computer or place heavy objects on top of the computer. - Do not place your computer in a location subject to: - Heat sources, such as radiators or air ducts, - Direct sunlight, - Excessive dust, - Moisture or rain, - Mechanical vibration or shock, - Strong magnets or speakers that are not magnetically shielded, - Ambient temperature of more than 35°C or less than 10°C, - High humidity. - Do not place electronic equipment near your computer.
+The electromagnetic field of your computer may cause a malfunction. - Provide adequate air circulation to prevent that internal heat builds up.
+Do not place your computer on porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block its ventilation slots. - The computer uses high-frequency radio signals and may cause interference to radio or TV reception.
+Should this occur, relocate the computer a suitable distance away from the set. - □ Use only specified peripheral equipment and interface cables; otherwise, problems may result.

-☐ Heat sources, such as radiators or air ducts, □ Direct sunlight, □ Excessive dust, ☐ Moisture or rain, Mechanical vibration or shock, Strong magnets or speakers that are not magnetically shielded, ☐ Ambient temperature of more than 35°C or less than 10°C, ☐ High humidity.
-Do not place electronic equipment near your computer.
-The electromagnetic field of your computer may cause a malfunction.
-Provide adequate air circulation to prevent that internal heat builds up.
-Do not place your computer on porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block its ventilation slots.
-The computer uses high-frequency radio signals and may cause interference to radio or TV reception.
-Should this occur, relocate the computer a suitable distance away from the set.
-Use only specified peripheral equipment and interface cables; otherwise, problems may result.
-Do not use cut or damaged connection cables.
-Your computer cannot be connected to a coin-operated telephone, and may not work with a private branch exchange (PBX).
-If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
+- Do not use cut or damaged connection cables. - Your computer cannot be connected to a coin-operated telephone, and may not work with a private branch exchange (PBX). - □ If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
 In this case, allow at least one hour before turning on your computer.
-If any problem occurs, unplug your computer and contact VAIO-Link.
-Make sure to disconnect the power cord before cleaning the computer.
-As you may lose important data once your computer is damaged, you should back up your data regularly.
-Restore the original application programs from the Product Recovery CD-ROM.
+If any problem occurs, unplug your computer and contact VAIO-Link. - □ Make sure to disconnect the power cord before cleaning the computer. - □ As you may lose important data once your computer is damaged, you should back up your data regularly.
+Restore the orginal application programs from the Product Recovery CD-ROM.

-On handling floppy disks
+On handling diskettes

-- Do not open the shutter manually or touch the surface of the floppy disk. - Keep floppy disks away from magnets. - ☐ Keep floppy disks away from direct sunlight and other sources of heat.
+- Do not open the shutter manually and touch the surface of the diskette. - Keep diskettes away from magnets. - □ Keep diskettes away from direct sunlight and other heat sources.